dujas/dujas/README.md

 The scientific part of XYOM is led by Dr. Jean-Pierre Dujardin.
 You can learn more about his work [here](http://xyom-clic.eu/).

 Lastly, XYOM will gradually become open-source as we complete its transition from Node.js to Rust.
+You can find some information [here](projects/xyom/index.md)

 # 💻 Tech Stack: